vandadnp/dartpad_workshop_starter/public/async_programming/instructions.md

 ## Async Functions in SwiftUI vs Flutter

-Let's have a look at an example in SwiftUI where we want to grab the `Data` that comes back when we fetch the contents of `https://google.com`:
+Let's have a look at an example in SwiftUI where you want to grab the `Data` that comes back when you fetch the contents of `https://google.com`:

 ```
 func getData() async throws -> Data {